• Skip to primary navigation

 • Chipotle Honey Vinaigrette

-2. Order a bowl vs. burrito.
+(2) Order a bowl instead of a burrito.
 You can enjoy a hearty burrito bowl or light salad.
-Avoid the burritos, tacos, or anything that would be prepared in the tortilla press.
+Avoid the burritos, tacos, or anything prepared in the tortilla press.

-4. Ordering online (from the app).
-The Chipotle app is a very convenient way to order Chipotle to go, especially when the restaurants were closed due to the pandemic.
-Unfortunately, the app does not allow you add any notes or specify an allergy.
-I name my order “GLUTEN ALLERGY!!” and then call the restaurant to alert them to change gloves and use fresh ingredients.
-So far so good.
-One staffer once wrote me a message on my pick-up order that said, “Yes, I changed my gloves.”
-Sweet!
+(4) Ordering online (from the app).
+The Chipotle app is a very convenient way to order Chipotle to go, especially when restaurants are closed due to the pandemic.
+Unfortunately, the app does not allow you to add any notes or specify an allergy.

 Putting Chipotle to the Hidden Gluten Test